ibm-cloud-docs/log-analysis/config_agent_os_cluster.md

 {:important: .important}
 {:note: .note}

-# Configuring a LogDNA agent for an OpenShight Kubernetes cluster
+# Configuring a LogDNA agent for an OpenShift Kubernetes cluster
 {: #config_agent_os_cluster}

 The LogDNA agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
 After you provision an instance of {{site.data.keyword.la_full}}, you must configure a LogDNA agent for each log source that you want to monitor.